Public-key cryptography based on bounded quantum reference frames: Honest-verifier security

+Therefore, to prove security in our setting, it suffices to consider attacks where Eve is armed with her $t$ copies of the public key and she participates as a prover in order to try to cause Bob to ``accept''.
+We use the following definition of ``security''.

+\begin{definition}[Security] An honest-verifier identification protocol (for honest prover Alice and honest verifier Bob) is \emph{secure with error $\epsilon$} if the probability that Bob ``accepts'' when any adversary Eve participates in the protocol as a prover is less than $\epsilon$ (assuming that, whenever Eve engages Alice in the protocol, Eve follows the verification protocol honestly). \end{definition}

+We will assume that Eve has always extracted the $r$ illegitimate copies of the public key from Alice, and we define $t'$ to be the number of copies that Eve obtained legitimately:

-Note that if Eve has $t$ copies of the public key, then she has at most $(r-t)$ chances to fool Bob, i.e., cause Bob to ``accept''.
-Most of the argument, beginning in Section \ref{sec_blah}, is devoted to showing that
+Note that Eve can make at most $(r-t')$ attempts at fooling Bob, i.e., causing Bob to ``accept''.
+Most of the argument, beginning in Section \ref{sec_indiv_attacks}, is devoted to showing that

-In general, Eve learns something from one attempt to the next; however, because Eve can simulate her interaction with Bob at the cost of using one copy of the public key per kernel-iteration, we have, for $l=2,3,\ldots,(r-t)$,
+In general, Eve learns something from one attempt to the next; however, because Eve can simulate her interaction with Bob at the cost of using one copy of $\myket{\psi_x}$ per simulated iteration of $\mathcal{K}(x)$, we have, for $\ell=2,3,\ldots,(r-t')$,

 Given this, we use the union bound:

 It follows that the probability that Eve can fool Bob at least once, that is, break the protocol, is